-Means of Compliance specifically address gas specification, but does require that a Safety and Operating Plan will be in place to address, among other matters, the safe operation and maintenance of the pipeline, (AS/NZS 2885.3 s3.3.1(c)) Each TSO develops, maintains and implements a Safety and Operating Plan that, for example, relies on the provision of information by gas producers and/or allows for continuous monitoring of gas specification at key locations throughout its system; another example is the maintenance of equipment (filters and separators) and systems to ensure that the liquid and dust contamination of gas delivered from the system is, as much as practicable, within specification.
+Transmission System Owner/Operator (TSO) gas specification obligations and actions gas speen Obligation Each TSO must ensure all practicable steps are taken to ensure that the pipeline is designed, constructed, operated, and maintained, and suspended or abandoned (as the case may be), in accordance with the appropriate part or parts of AS/NZS 2885.
+(HSE Pipeline Regulation 8(1)), AS/NZS 2885 does not specifically address gas specification, but does require that a Safety and Operating Plan will be in place to address, among other matters, the safe operation and maintenance of the pipeline, (AS/NZS 2885.3 s3.3.1(c)) Means of Compliance Each TSO develops, maintains and implements a Safety and Operating Plan that, for example, identifies how liquid and dust contamination of gas delivered from the system is within specification (through, for example, the maintenance of equipment (filters and separators) and systems).
+The maintaining of the gas specification would also be addressed.
 Obligation Each TSO must notify shippers if the TSO believes that non-specification gas may flow through a Receipt Point or a Delivery Point.
 (MPOC s17.6 and VTC s12.4) Means of Compliance Unless otherwise agreed (for example through an industry agreement specifying thresholds for escalating actions depending on the severity of an incident), each TSO notifies shippers of non-specification gas incidents that are likely to affect pipeline users.
-Such notification includes sufficient detail for shippers to assess the likely effects on consumers. n Network Owner/Operator (NO) cation obligations and actions Obligation Each NO must ensure all practicable steps are taken to prevent the supply system presenting a significant risk of harm or damage, by implementing an SMS.
+Such notification includes sufficient detail for shippers to assess the likely effects on consumers.
+Distribution Network Owner/Operator (NO) gas specification obligations and actions Obligation Each NO must ensure all practicable steps are taken to prevent the supply system presenting a significant risk of harm or damage, by implementing an SMS.
 (SM Regulation 30) Means of Compliance Each NO develops, maintains and implements an SMS that, for example, allows for the maintenance of equipment (such as filters at district regulator stations) and systems to ensure that dust contamination of gas delivered from the system is, as much as practicable, within specification.

-Obligation Each NO must notify gas retailers if the NO believes that non-specification gas may flow through a Receipt Point or a Delivery Point.
+on Network Owner/Operator (NO) fication obligations and actions Obligation Each NO must notify gas retailers if the NO believes that non-specification gas may flow through a Receipt Point or a Delivery Point.
 (Network Services Agreements) Means of Compliance Unless otherwise agreed (for example through an industry agreement specifying thresholds for escalating actions depending on the severity of an incident), each NO notifies shippers of all non-specification gas incidents.
-Such notification includes sufficient detail for gas retailers to assess the likely effects on consumers. rement System Operator/Operator (GMSO) cation obligations and actions

-Obligation None.
-Wholesalers/Retailers (W/R) gas specification obligations and actions Obligation Each W/R Must ensure that gas it supplies at a consumer's point of supply is of a specification that is suitable and safe for use.
+Such notification includes sufficient detail for gas retailers to assess the likely effects on consumers. urement System Operator/Operator (GMSO) fication obligations and actions Obligation None. ers/Retailers (W/R) fication obligations and actions Obligation Each W/R Must ensure that gas it supplies at a consumer's point of supply is of a specification that is suitable and safe for use.
 (SM Regulation 41) Means of Compliance Because gas specification is not in their direct control, it is sensible for W/Rs to use service provider agreements with parties in the physical supply chain requiring that specification gas is delivered and that any non-specification incidents or exceptions are promptly notified.
 Each W/R also maintains emergency procedures that provide for notifying categories of end user of quality excursions via the most suitable communication channels, and for keeping written records of such communications.